sdpercy/Horiseon-code-refactor/README.md

 Update the accessiblity for Horiseon website with the below acceptance criteria:

 ## Acceptance Criteria
-GIVEN a webpage meets accessibility standards
+The Horiseon webpage meets accessibility standards.
 * The source code has semantic HTML elements that follow a logical structure independent of style and positioning.
 All image elements have accessible attributes.
 The header attributes fall in sequential order.
 Finally find a concise, descriptive title.

 ## Technical Acceptance Criteria